kkorte/backend/README.md

 ----

-go to /resources/assets/vendor/hideyobackend in command line and fire:
+go to /resources/assets/vendor/hideyobackend in command line generate the stylesheet and javascript with:
 ```bash
 npm install
 bower update